microsoft/rushstack/stack/eslint-plugin-packlets/README.md

 However, separating code in this ways has some downsides.
 The projects need to build separately, which has some tooling costs (for example, "watch mode" now needs to consider multiple projects).
 In a large monorepo, the library may attract other consumers, before the API has been fully worked out.

-Packlets provide a lightweight alternative that provides many of the same benefits of packages, but without the `package.json` file.
+Packlets provide a lightweight alternative that offers many of the same benefits of packages, but without the `package.json` file.
 It's a great way to prototype your project organization before later graduating your packlets into proper NPM packages.

 ## 5 rules for packlets